kwaldenphd/python-conditional-statements-functions/README.md

 print ("This message prints every time.")
 ```

-<blockquote>Q3: Modify the program included above to test for different conditions and output different messages.
-Include comments that describe what the code is doing.</blockquote>

-<blockquote>Q4: Return to your Q3 program and modify so it prints one message if the user enters your favorite color, and a different message if not.
+<blockquote>Q3: Return to the program you wrote for Q1 and Q2.
+Modify this program so it prints one message if the user enters your favorite color, and a different message if not.
 In addition, your program should print a final message for every user, regardless of what they entered.
-Answer will include your modified code + comments that explain/describe what the code is doing.</blockquote>
+Include code + comments.</blockquote>

 ## Additional Work With `if` Statements